 In addition to a passion for taking care of patients with cutaneous and soft tissue oncologic issues, I have a passion for clinical research.
 I have been very active in both clinical outcomes research as well as an investigator for numerous cancer clinical trials including adjuvant immunotherapy and vaccine trials for patients with advanced stage melanoma.
 I have been a co-investigator for several national, multi-center clinical trials in melanoma, breast cancer, and GI malignancies.
 I am a member of the Melanoma and Surgery Committees of the Eastern Cooperative Oncology Group (ECOG), one of the large, national cooperative groups which run multi-institution cancer clinical trials.

 I received my undergraduate education at The University of Chicago with an Honors degree in History, Philosophy and Social Studies of Science and Medicine.
 I went on to Medical School at New York University and completed my General Surgery Residency at the University of Maryland.
 During my residency, I completed my Surgical Oncology Fellowship at the Fox Chase Cancer Center in 2004.
 During my residency, I spent two years as a Clinical and Research Fellow in the Surgery Branch of the National Cancer Institute.
-It was while at the NCI that I met two of my most important mentors in Surgical Oncology—Drs.
+It was while at the NCI that I met two of my most important mentors and current colleagues in Surgical Oncology—Drs.
 Richard Alexander and Steven Libutti.
-I am delighted to be reunited with these two surgeons here at Rutgers Cancer Institute of New Jersey.

 This is an exciting time in the treatment of patients with melanoma and soft tissue sarcoma because there are so many new therapies available for patients with both metastatic and earlier stage disease.
 More than ever, we are now able to target therapies in a more personalized manner to better treat these two diseases and improve outcomes.